Why would I drink less coffee?

 Sensory training sounds like I’m going a bit too far here because it can be horribly expensive and sounds a bit too snobby.

 Still, I need to argue against that chain of thoughts.
-First, there are tons of high-quality resources available online for free or even at affordable prices.
+First, tons of high-quality resources are available online for free or even at affordable prices.
 Second, sensory training is like upgrading your palate software.
 There’s nothing snobby about it unless you behave like an arrogant idiot.

 Another great way to improve sensory skills is going to cupping sessions.
 This is a lot more common in Australia, Europe, and the United States.
-However, I know of several places in Asia and Latin America that offer such sessions as well.
+However, I know of several places in Asia and Latin America that also offer such sessions.
 It’s a matter of finding a good local roaster near you.
 If they aren’t still offering cupping sessions, you might even suggest it to them.

-And how this helps to drink less coffee you ask?
-Well, I honestly believe that appreciating quality helps to be more mindful about any experience.
+And how does this help to drink less coffee you ask?
+Well, I honestly believe that appreciating quality helps to be more mindful of any experience.
 It happens with traveling, food, wine, and coffee -of course- among many other things.